kalmhq/kalm/doc/kapp-operator.md

 ##### run on localhost

 Keep in mind, in this way, the operator is running under the kubectl current context user's psermission.
-It means kapp operator RBACs are not take effects.
+It means kalm operator RBACs are not take effects.

 ```bash
 cd operator